 I’m a journalist, writer, editor, and university lecturer.
-I’ve been a newspaper journalist for 15 years, and write about food, feminism and culture, mostly for The i Paper and The Independent, and also for The Guardian and the Evening Standard.
+I’ve been a newspaper journalist for 15 years, and write about food, feminism, culture ad the environment, mostly for The i Paper and The Independent, sometimes for The Guardian and the Evening Standard.

 I’ve also edited on daily papers and weekly sections, and launch edited a number of consumer publications.